MohanL/LeagueofLegendBrowserExtension/README.md

-__LeagueofLegendBrowserExtension__
+__League of Legend Browser Extension__

-cross platform league of legend browser extension for chrome, firefox and opera.
+a cross platform league of legend browser extension for chrome, firefox and opera.

+__use__
 return summoner recent game history and current in game status.

-__use__
+__installation__

-chrome  []
+chrome  [...]

-firefox []
+firefox [...]

-opera   []
+opera   [...]